limbo666/DesktopFences/desktop_fences_simple_manual.md

 - **Enable Portal Fences Watermark:**  Enables the "portal" watermark image on portal fences

 - **Use Recycle Bin on Portal Fences 'Delete Item' command:** Send files to recycle bin instead of deleting them

+- **Disable Fences Scrollbars:** Hides scrollbars from fences when contents exceed the aveilable display area

 **Style:**